Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 What we commonly refer to as "objects" are, within this ontology, stable convergence points within a dynamic network of relational returns.
 For a structure to have identity, it must achieve a "full relational closure"—meaning its internal distinctions are resolved and agree in a self-sustaining loop.
 This "topological agreement" is what gives form its persistence.
 For instance, a proton's identity, including its mass and charge, is precisely calculated as the outcome of such a resolved coherence.
 Form, in this view, does not endure as a fixed substance, but as a continuously validated coherence, arising from the ceaseless resolution of contrast.
 It's a journey of discovery, and we're just beginning to see how these pieces fit together.

+This calculator, grounded in the Omnisyndetic Framework, offers the first demonstrated proof of a core ontological idea: that baryon structure can be calculated as a relational pattern, without intrinsic masses or parameter fitting, constituted by a geometry of metaphysics that measures contrast in distinction rather than form.
+This framework rejects notions of fields, substrate, or constituency, focusing solely on measuring relations through modes of contrast and coherence.
+It posits that all identity and physical properties are immediately resolved via binary distinctions, a concept that aligns with the Tao Te Ching.
+This ontology rejects recursion and process as fundamentally valid descriptions of being.
+True to this principle, our goal was to create a complete, working baryon calculator that operates entirely within a single update cycle.

 ## Overview